KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

          from: All
 ```

+>**Warning**: When using wildcard listeners, be careful not to have nested wildcard patterns.
+For example, if you add a listener with hostname `*.DOMAIN` and `*.ns1.DOMAIN`, routes with the domain `*.ns1.DOMAIN` will not be accepted by the AVI controller.

 ### Creating the Gateway Resources for Contour

 Now that TAP is installed on your Run Cluster, and Contour is running on the cluster, create the Gateway resources for Contour: